 Senior Lecturer (Research) Medical Anthropologist

 My work in Bolivia for my PhD (2009) in anthropology has focused on individual and collective definitions of 'the good life', exploring religious and medical pluralism among Aymara people.
 In the UK, I carried out research on processes of decision-making and patient-centred care in the NHS.
-My work has focused on the organisation/delivery of emergency/urgent care services, spiritual care, district nursing, US physician associates in the UK, primary care and kidney transplant listing.
-Other interests include: chronicity and care; end of life care; the accommodation of religious and non-religious beliefs in healthcare settings; the impact that spiritual care can have on patient healing experiences as well as on their definitions of well-being/happiness.
+Most recently, I have conducted critical ethnographic research on spiritual care in hospitals, examining how practices of prayer can be transgressive, affecting power relations and experiences of inclusion/exclusion.
+My research interests also include critical understandings of race and ethnicity, health inequalities and perspectives from critical medical anthropology.

 Recent Research Grants